 While there are a number of reasons someone may not want to follow an account, chances are in this case it is due to the account not being worth one to follow.
 Twitter users are becoming smarter at whether or not someone deserves to be followed back.

 Ensure your account gains followers by being active, sharing, and interacting with your followers.
 A great way to increase engagement and interaction is by sharing social media memes.

 No doubt automation has its place in Twitter when used responsibly.
 However, a sure sign of an automated/fake account is typically an insane amount of tweets that is more than likely not humanly possible.

 There you have it, my 11 tips on how to spot a fake Twitter account.
 Do you use any of these methods?
 What did I miss?
+Do you use social media tools that help with this?
 Be sure to sound off in the comments below on your favorite tips on spotting fake Twitter accounts.